Notable Montreal chef Chanthy Yen has a new vocation: He’s been enlisted to cook for Canadian Prime Minister Justin Trudeau.

 “I thought it was a joke.
 I was sure one of my friends was playing a ruse on me,” Yen tells Eater.
 But, it was true — someone had recommended him for the gig, and by December 13, Yen was reporting for duty.

 “I see this as kind of giving back to Canada for allowing us into the country,” Yen says.
-His parents and grandparents arrived in Canada in the 1980s, after having fled a civil war-torn Cambodia.
+His parents and grandparents arrived in Canada in the 1980s after fleeing a civil war-torn Cambodia.
 He grew up in Windsor, Ontario.
-“I inherited the cooking gene from grandmother.
+“I inherited the cooking gene from my grandmother.
 And through this job, I could showcase the love I have for this country through food.”

-The gig seems a natural step for the chef who just last year shared plans to someday cook for the Cambodian monarchy.
+The gig seems a natural step for the chef who just last year shared plans to cook for the Cambodian monarchy someday.
 That’s still happening, once the pandemic settles down, but for now, Yen says he’s focused on cooking for another world leader.

 “I just feel so privileged to have this opportunity, and it means so much more to me as a queer, BIPOC chef.
 I’m doing it for my community.”

-When Yen received the call, he had just made the move from Montreal to Vancouver, where he was involved in opening the city’s newest vegan restaurant, Nightshade.
+When Yen received the call, he had just moved from Montreal to Vancouver, where he was involved in opening the city’s newest vegan restaurant, Nightshade.
 But the government gig offered stability that working in restaurants hasn’t as of late.

 So, is this the last the public will see of Yen on the restaurant circuit?
 Absolutely not: “Touk has to come back to life,” he says.
 Fortunately for Montrealers, he says he hopes that’ll happen here — where that chapter first began.